-It is important to make sure you use ideas developed, or agreed to, in this class-not results from other sources.
+It is important to make sure you use ideas developed, or agreed to, in this class - not results from other sources.
 This will be discussed further as we go along because we want to build a solid foundation.
-There will also be times where the instructors give a short lecture or we give you a book to work from.
+There will be also times where the instructors give a short lecture or a book to work from.
 Although as students you will develop the big ideas with their guidance, we will make sure that you also acquire all the skills you need for success in subsequent classes.
 We will expect you to be very careful about notation.
-Don't write something down if you don't know what it means.
+Do not write something down if you do not know what it means.
 We will also work carefully to make sure the mathematical reasoning you use is complete and precise.
 This takes hard work an practice, so be prepared to re-write and reconsider your ideas repeatedly.

-You are expected to devote a spiral notebook to the class.
+You are expected to devote a notebook to the class.
+This is very important!
 This way you can keep all your work bound in sequence.
-We ask you to record all your ideas and calculations in this notebook, IN INK, and indicate the date when you start work for the day.
-Don't be shy about errors, when you realize something is wrong, just write OOPS beside it and go on.
-If you don't have false starts, then you are not engaging in inquiry and the instructor will be concerned.
-Your notebook will contain everything, scribbles and false starts, good ideas, great ideas, re-writes of something you have fixed up, as well as notes taken in class.
-If you write up something on a computer or print out data from a computer, don't recopy it into the notebook-just stable it in.
-At the end of the course, you notebook will be collected as evidence of your class work and it may be collected for brief intervals during the term as well.

-EVALUATION: Your grade will be based on class participation, homework, and notebook (30%), two midterms (15% each) and a final (40%).
+We ask you to record all your ideas and calculations in this notebook in ink, and indicate the date when you start work for the day.
+Do not be shy about errors, when you realize something is wrong, just write OOPS beside it and go on.
+If you do not have false starts, then you are not engaging in inquiry and the instructor will be concerned.
+Your notebook will contain everything, scribbles and false starts, good ideas, great ideas, not so good ideas, and really bad ideas, re-writes of something you have fixed up, as well as notes taken in class.
+If you write up something on a computer or print out data from a computer, do not recopy it into the notebook - just staple it in.
+You notebook will be collected twice during the course as evidence of your class work.
+EVALUATION: Your grade will be based on your class participation (20%), the mathematics evident in your notebook combined with homework scores (30%), two midterms (15% each) and a final (20%).
 During class we will discuss how the exams will be structured, they will be a combination of take-home and in-class exams.
-You will have homework after each class, but it won't be provided to you as a list of problems to work on.
+You will have homework after each class, but it will not be provided to you as a list of problems to work on.
 Sometimes the homework will consist of exercises for practice, one or two problems to be studied in depth.
 Most often it will simply consist of an assignment to think about where we are in class, work on it more, and what ideas you might try next.
 Your homework should be written down in your notebook as well, and if we go over it in class, you can write corrections down next to it.
 If you miss a class, phone a classmate to find out what happened or email one of the instructors.